 The pilot kit

-Beers & Beats with The Girl and the Stone at the Embankment
+Beers Beats with Nick Trading Company at the Embankment

-Head down the Embankment for a night of great live music from much-loved local act, The Girl and the Stone.
-There will also be an 'Appy Friday' deal, offering 20% off select drinks for all Castle Rock users!
+Head down the Embankment for a night of great live music from much-loved local act, Nick Trading Company There will also be an 'Appy Friday' deal, offering 20% off select drinks for all Castle Rock users!